-April 30th might just be a normal day to the rest of the world, but to the Swedes, this mythical, traditional and fun day is called: Valborgsmässoafton.
+April 30th might just be a normal day to the rest of the world, but to the Swedes, this mythological, traditional and fun day is called Valborgsmässoafton.

-Nowadays, in Sweden, we celebrate Valborg to welcome the start of spring.
+Nowadays, Swedes celebrate Valborg as a way to welcome spring.
 The day also happens to fall on the same day as our king Carl XVI Gustaf’s birthday, which is a celebration in itself.

 “Glad Valborg”, Happy Birthday to our king and welcome spring!